School-of-Life-Project/Portal/README.md

 Then, you can:
 - run the application in development mode with `npx tauri dev`
 - build an optimized binary with `npx tauri build`

+## Architecture

+Portal is built using [Tauri](https://tauri.app) and [Vite](https://vitejs.dev).

+The Rust-based backend of the application is used to load resources from disk and manage the state of the [embedded database](https://github.com/spacejam/sled).
+The TypeScript-based frontend of the application is used to render UI elements and display textbooks using [epub.js](https://github.com/futurepress/epub.js/).